 If you're not sure how to get from Singapore to the town of Mersing, your gateway to Tioman, then try going by bus or coach.
 Want to book your bus tickets from Singapore to Mersing online?
 Use below form for real-time bus reservations.
 Instant confirmation of your bus seats.
 Or go here to inquire about booking a private vehicle.

-NOTE: Peak season is May to August
+NOTE: Peak season is March and July - August

 Note: You can use above reservation form for all other bus journeys from Singapore to Malaysia, as well as bus lines within Malaysia.

 If you prefer private transport over public transport, then please note that we have a number of people-carrier transport options available, from cost-effective passenger cars, to comfortable MPV's, to spacious vans that are suitable to carry up to 12 passengers, as well as shuttles and buses.

 All our vehicles are new and chauffeur-driven.
 It goes without saying that our vehicles are equipped with full climate-control interiors.
 N.B.
 If you're traveling with kids, bring along their favorite DVD's, because our vehicles have a built-in DVD player.
 (Please note: Subject to availability).

 Private Transport to Mersing Cost in Singapore Dollars

 S$490 + ferry tickets